Victor Mbarika

-Victor Mbarika is an American professor from Cameroon.
-He is currently the Stallings International Distinguished Scholar and MIS professor at East Carolina University within the University of North Carolina System, in Greenville, North Carolina, United States.
-He is the President, Board of Trustees of the ICT University.
+Victor Mbarika is a Cameroonian Information and Communication Technology expert and academic based in the United States of American.
+He is currently a professor of MIS and Stallings International Distinguished Scholar at East Carolina University in Greenville, North Carolina, United States.
+He is the President of Board of Trustees of the ICT University.

 Education

-Mbarika earned his Master's degree in Management Information Systems (MIS) from The University of Illinois at Chicago in 1997, and a Ph.D. degree in MIS from Auburn University in 2000.
+Mbarika earned his Master's degree in Management Information Systems (MIS) from The University of Illinois at Chicago in 1997, and a Ph.D. in MIS from Auburn University in 2000.

 Career and research

-Mbarika's research is focused on ICT implementation in Africa, and has provided a theoretically informed framework for understanding ICTs in less developed countries.
-His work provides a base from which to begin to understand the contextual differences that dictate information systems research in less advantaged environments.
-He is founding editor-in-chief of The African Journal of Information Systems and senior board member for several academic journals internationally.
+Mbarika's research is focused on ICT implementation in Africa and has developed a theoretical framework for understanding ICTs in less developed countries and understanding the contextual differences that dictate information systems research in less advantaged environments.
+He is founding editor-in-chief of The African Journal of Information Systems and senior board member for several academic journals.

-He is also the founder of the International Center for Information Technology and Development (ICITD), East Carolina University, Greenville, which focuses on advancing IT training and development in Sub Saharan Africa especially on e-health, e-education and e-democracy.
-In 2016, he was among the first recipients of the Fulbright-MCMC research grants.
+He is the founder of the International Center for Information Technology and Development (ICITD), East Carolina University, Greenville, which focuses on IT training and development in e-health, e-education and e-democracy in Sub Saharan Africa.
+Mbarika is a five-time Fulbright-MCMC research grants recipient.

+He is facilitator of The ICT for Africa conference series (ICT4 Africa), the ICT University Foundation and Cameroon Youths for Jesus (CYJ).

 In 2020, Premium Times reported that a spokesperson for Abdullahi Umar Ganduje, governor of Kano State of Nigeria, claimed that Ganduje had received a letter from Mbarika indicating Ganduje's appointment as a visiting professor at East Carolina University.
-East Carolina University later released a statement that confirmed Mbarika was part of its faculty but denied that the appointment was made and that Mbarika was authorised to make such an appointment at the university.
+The university later released a statement confirming Mbarika as its faculty member but denied offering the appointment stating that Mbarika acted on his own because he is not an authorized official to make such an appointment.

-Other initiatives

-Other initiatives facilitated by him include The ICT for Africa conference series (ICT4 Africa), African Journal of Information Systems (AJIS), the ICT University Foundation and Cameroon Youths for Jesus (CYJ).
-Through the ICT University Foundation, he has donated e-learning facilities to some universities in sub-Saharan Africa which is aimed to advance learning activities for economic and societal development.